talkeridan17/TrynDraft/SECURITY.md

 ## Supported Versions

 Currently, TrynDraft is in the planning phase.
-Once I have a prototype, I will update this section with supported versions.
+Once I have a prototype, I will update this section.